SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/delegated-auth.md

 | ## In SonarQube, Configure SAML authentication
 | Go to **[Administration > Configuration > General Settings > Security > SAML](/#sonarqube-admin#/admin/settings?category=security)**
 | * **Enabled**: *true*
-| * **Application ID**: value of the "Client ID" you set in Keycloak (for example "sonarqube")
+| * **Application ID**: The value of the "Client ID" you set in Keycloak (for example "sonarqube")
-| * **Provider ID**: the value of the `EntityDescriptor > entityID` attribute in the XML configuration file (e.g., "http://keycloak:8080/auth/realms/sonarqube")
+| * **Provider ID**: The value of the `EntityDescriptor > entityID` attribute in the XML configuration file (e.g., "http://keycloak:8080/auth/realms/sonarqube")
-| * **SAML login url** value of `SingleSignOnService > Location` attribute in the XML configuration file (e.g., "http://keycloak:8080/auth/realms/sonarqube/protocol/saml")
+| * **SAML login url**: The value of `SingleSignOnService > Location` attribute in the XML configuration file (e.g., "http://keycloak:8080/auth/realms/sonarqube/protocol/saml")
-| * **Identity provider certificate**: value you get from **Realm Settings > Keys**; click on the *Certificate* button
+| * **Identity provider certificate**: The value you get from **Realm Settings > Keys > RS256**; click on the *Certificate* button
 | * **SAML user login attribute**: "login" (or whatever you configured above when doing the mapping)
 | * **SAML user name attribute**: "name" (or whatever you configured above when doing the mapping)
 | * (Optional) **SAML user email attribute**: "email" (or whatever you configured above when doing the mapping)
 | * (Optional) **SAML group attribute** "groups" (or whatever you configured above when doing the mapping)
-| * **Sign requests**: set to true to activate the signature of the SAML requests.
+| * **Sign requests**: Set to true to activate the signature of the SAML requests.
 It needs both the service provider private key and certificate to be set.
-| * **Service provider private key**: the service provider private key shared with the identity provider, used for both request signature and response encryption.
-It has to be in PKCS8 format.
+| * **Service provider private key**: The service provider private key shared with the identity provider.
+This key is required for both request signature and response encryption, which can be activated individually.
+The key should be provided for SonarQube in PKCS8 format without password protection.
-| * **Service provider certificate**: the service provider certificate shared with the identity provider in order to activate the requests signature.
+| * **Service provider certificate**: The service provider certificate shared with the identity provider in order to activate the requests signature.
+|
+| You can find [here](https://manpages.ubuntu.com/manpages/focal/man1/pkcs8.1ssl.html) some instructions to convert different key formats.
 |
 | In the login form, the new button "Log in with SAML" allows users to connect with their SAML account.

 ### SAML and reverse proxy configuration